Liquid-Legal-Institute/RemoteLegalTeams/Resources.md

 * **How 15 Minutes Each Week Keeps Our Distributed Team Connected**, https://blog.trello.com/how-15-minutes-each-week-keeps-our-distributed-team-connected

+* **Four causes for Zoom Fatigue and how to avoid it**, Stanford research, https://news.stanford.edu/2021/02/23/four-causes-zoom-fatigue-solutions/

 #### A. III.
 2. Employment

 * Art Markman, **How to start a new job remotely**,